-Have you ever witnessed another mom doing incredible things?
+Have you ever witnessed another mom doing incredible things – all the while embracing consequences?
 I witness this quite often, though one recent memory stands out.

 I was at a fast-food restaurant and decided to go inside as the drive through was notorious for forgetting something.
 I got in line behind a woman who if anyone deserved a spa day, it was her.
 She was corralling five, yes five, little ones.
 Here I thought I was impressive with 2 out in public and she is showing me up twice over.
 I felt like giving her a hug.